-The use of glossaries enables us to reference certain terms in our books/articles, for example, we can now reference {term}`Term1`.

 Footnotes

 Footnote numbering should be continuous in the manuscript.
 If desired, the numbering can start over at the beginning of each new chapter.
 We recommend resetting the footnote numbering for each new chapter.

 Please avoid using footnotes in headings or titles.